jonathanHuwP/CrystalGrowthTracker/README.md

 The code has been designed to allow translations of the user interface.
 The process of producing a translation is to extract the text strings needing translation from the .py and .ui files using the Qt program pylupdate5; then use Qt Linguist to read the strings file and add the translations; and finally save the translations as a binary .qm file.
 It is important to save the latest translation as a phrase book .qph file.
 Linguist can open a phrase book alongside a translation file to allow quick filling of unchanged text, this avoids retranslating the entire interface because of the correction of a single typo.
 The following describes the production of a translation for German, using an Anaconda PowerShell.

-1. Use pylupdate5 to make a .ts file
+1. Use pylupdate5 to make a .ts file, for the main window for example enter.  `pylupdate5 .\cgt\gui\CrystalGrowthTrackerMain.py .\resources\designer_ui\CrystalGrowthTrackerMain.ui -ts cgt_german.t`

-    `pylupdate5 .\\CrystalGrowthTrackerMain.py .\\CrystalGrowthTrackerMain.ui .\\PolyLineExtract.py .\\DrawRect.py .\\ImageLabel.py -ts cgt_german.ts`

-2. Run 'linguist.exe', open the 'cgt_german.ts', if there is an existing phrase book load that as well.
+2. Run `linguist`, open the *cgt_german.ts*, if there is an existing phrase book load that as well.
 Carry out the translation, and save the .ts file and save it again as a phrase book, overwriting the existing if necessary.

 3. Save the .ts file a third time by selecting 'Release' or 'Release As' on Linguist's 'File' menu.